idg10/rx-packaging-gauntlet/src/PlugIns/Readme.md

 .NET Standard 2.0.)
 And if you build for .NET Framework 4.7.2 or later, you will get the `net472` target.

 This means we're back in a new version of the situation that existed for Rx 3.0: two plug-ins could target the same version of Rx.NET, but could disagree about which actual DLLs to load.
+To give a concrete example of a problem that this can cause, suppose an application loads a plug-in that was built for .NET 4.6.2 and Rx 5.0.0.
+This will ship a copy of the `netstandard2.0` build of Rx.
+Now suppose the same application goes on to load a plug-in that is built for .NET 4.7.2 and Rx 5.0.0, and which uses an Rx type specific to Windows Forms such as `System.Reactive.Concurrency.ControlScheduler`.
+This will fail because it ends up with the `netstandard2.0` version of Rx, which does not include the Windows Forms support.
+If the same two plug-ins load in the reverse order, both end up using the `net472` version of Rx, and all is well—the .NET 4.6.2 plug-in will be unaware of the additional features in the `net472` version of Rx, and the .NET 4.7.2 plug-in will have what it expects.

 This situation continues to exist in current Rx.NET versions.
 (Again, it only affects .NET Framework, because that does not have the `AssemblyLoadContext` that enables .NET plug-in hosts to avoid this problem.)